 In a saturated wellness, yoga & fitness market, how do you choose the mat that’s right for you?

-The answer is, it depends…and your search begins with who you are:
+The answer is, it depends…and your search begins with a few questions like:

 2. Personal Preferences (grip, cushion, allergy, mat length, easy to clean, off-gassing)